 What Is a Residential Property Management Agreement?

-A residential property management agreement is a contract between a property owner and a property management company.
-It gives the manager the legal authority to operate residential properties, such as single-family homes, apartments, and condos, on behalf of the owner.
-The agreement allows the property manager to handle daily operations including rent collection, maintenance coordination, and tenant relations.
+A residential property management agreement is a legally binding contract between a property owner and a property management company that authorizes the manager to operate rental properties on the owner’s behalf.
+It gives the property manager authority to handle daily operations such as rent collection, maintenance coordination, and tenant relations for single-family homes, apartments, and condos.

-Unlike commercial property agreements, which often have longer terms and complex lease structures, residential agreements typically have compliance requirements focused more on habitability standards and fair housing laws.
-A well-drafted property management agreement protects both parties by establishing clear boundaries and expectations.
-It spells out exactly what the property manager can and cannot do, how money flows between parties, and what happens if either party wants to end the relationship.
+Unlike commercial property agreements, which often involve longer terms and complex lease structures, residential agreements typically focus on habitability standards and fair housing laws.
+A well-drafted property management agreement protects both parties by establishing clear boundaries about what the property manager can and cannot do, how money flows between parties, and what happens if either party wants to end the relationship.

-The key parties involved in a residential real estate management agreement include:
+The parties involved in a residential property management agreement include:

 - Property owner: The individual or entity that owns the rental property